 This post contains affiliate links.
 Should you decide to purchase something from one of my affiliates I will receive a small commission at no extra cost to you.
 Check out my Affiliates Page for more info.

 Some of the things we did in Cusco included eating guinea pig and going to a chocolate factory.
 The chocolate factory was lots of fun.
 We even got to take a class and make our own chocolates from scratch.
 We crushed the cocao beans and everything and tried Peruvian hot chocolate.
-We also got amazing hot stone massages for super cheap and are planning on going again.
+Next, we got amazing hot stone massages for super cheap and are planning on going for more massages again soon.

 Our Machu Picchu adventure was yesterday and we got back to Cusco last night.
 This morning we had breakfast and are just checking emails and stuff right now.
-We are planning to go back to the chocolate museum , get massages and then Marisa and I are going to do something a little crazy.
-It´s a surprise though… Anyway tomorrow morning we all fly back to Lima and then I´m saying goodbye to Rebecca and Marisa as they head off to Buenos Aires, Argentina and Montevideo, Uruguay while I head back to Santiago to study for my last exam.
+We are planning to go back to the chocolate museum , and get massages.
+Anyway tomorrow morning we all fly back to Lima and then I´m saying goodbye to Rebecca and Marisa as they head off to Buenos Aires, Argentina and Montevideo, Uruguay while I head back to Santiago to study for my last exam.